yjcmp27/yjcmp27.github.io/_pages/about.md

 ---
 layout: page
 title: Jiangcheng You
-description: Jiangcheng You is a Ph.D. student at the University of Science and Technology of China working in differential geometry and geometric analysis.
+description: Jiangcheng You is a Ph.D. student in mathematics at the University of Science and Technology of China, working in differential geometry and geometric analysis.
 permalink: /
 subtitle:
 nav: false